-Delivered online, this K–5 supplemental resource offers educators problem-solving performance tasks to engage students and develop their abilities to reason and communicate mathematically as well as to formulate mathematical connections.
+Delivered online for educators, this K–8 supplemental resource offers educators problem-solving performance tasks to engage students and develop their abilities to reason and communicate mathematically as well as to formulate mathematical connections.

 Our extensive Library of performance materials is built from the ground up for the Common Core.
 500+ open-ended tasks are provided.
 An interactive scoring tutorial is also included to help teachers hone their assessment skills.

-Exemplars supports in-classroom, blended and remote learning.
-It is the perfect supplement to any math curriculum!
+Exemplars is the perfect supplement to any math curriculum!

 Rich, problem-solving supplements are organized by Common Core domain and standard.